-Mozambique, Germany and Portugal are rolling out the People Living with HIV Stigma Index in 2012.
-Other countries who have completed the process include Argentina, Bangladesh, Belorus, Cambodia, China, Colombia, Ecuador, El Salvador Ethiopia, Estonia, Fiji, Germany, India, Kenya, Malawi, Malaysia, Mexico, Republic of Moldova, Myanmar, Nepal, Nigeria, Pakistan, Paraguay, Philippines, Poland, Russian Federation, Rwanda, Sri Lanka, Swaziland, Sudan, Thailand, Turkey, United Kingdom, Ukraine and Zambia.
+Argentina, Bangladesh, Belorus, Bolivia, Cambodia, Cameroon, China, Colombia, Democratic Republic of Congo, Congo, Dominican Republic, Ecuador, El Salvador Ethiopia, Estonia, Fiji, Gabon, Gambia, Germany, Guatemala, Honduras, India, Jamaica, Kenya, Laos, Lesotho, Malawi, Malaysia, Mauritius, Mexico, Republic of Moldova, Mozambique, Myanmar, Nepal, Nicaragua, Nigeria, Pakistan, Paraguay, Philippines, Poland, Portugal, Russian Federation, Rwanda, Senegal, South Africa, Sri Lanka, Swaziland, Sudan, Tanzania, Thailand, Turkey, Uganda, Ukraine, United Kingdom, Viet Nam, Zambia and Zimbabwe.

 There have always been controversial issues surrounding HIV - from the ability of young people to access condoms and other sexual and reproductive health services, to a truly human rights based response for sex workers, men who have sex with men and injecting drug users.
 One of the most challenging issues facing the world today is the criminalization of HIV transmission.